nsrr/naps-documentation/pages/README.md

 [Raw polysomnography data](https://sleepdata.org/datasets/naps/files/polysomnography) are available for ???
 NAPS participants.

 ## Access and usage restrictions
 Raw, digitized polysomnographic data with annotated stage files are accessible without restrictions for NAPS2.
-For NAPS1, only sleep data is available .
+For NAPS1, only sleep data is available.
 The sources do not explicitly state whether commercial use is permitted.

 ## Citations and acknowledgments
 When using this dataset, users must cite the following publication: